 Main

 Animal pollinators are critical to maintaining ecological function in most terrestrial ecosystems, and insect taxa, particularly Lepidoptera, Hymenoptera, Coleoptera and Diptera, are the most diverse and abundant groups of known pollinators1.
 Identifying how environmental conditions influence plant-pollinator interactions is critical to understand how pollinator communities and pollination services may vary in response to environmental change.
 Insects are ectothermic and their behaviour and physiology respond quickly to changing environmental conditions, including seasonality, weather conditions and resource availablity2.
-Rainfall patterns can influence plant-pollinator interactions by altering phenological phases or floral resource quality, or affecting pollinator foraging patterns and sensory signals3.
+Rainfall patterns can influence plant-pollinator interactions by altering phenological phases or floral resource quality, or by affecting pollinator foraging patterns and sensory signals3.
 Temperature also has a strong influence on plant-pollinator interactions.
 The activity of flower visiting insects generally increases as ambient temperature rises, and warmer flowers may attract more pollinators4,5.
 Thermal tolerance varies across taxonomic groups, meaning that climatic conditions are likely to influence the composition of insect pollinator communities across space and time.
 For example, dipterans are generally thought to be more cold-tolerant than other flying insects and have been recorded as the most common flower visitors in some arctic and alpine plant-pollinator networks6,7, as well as at sites with cooler temperatures in other climate zones8.
 Bees are most abundant and diverse in warm arid regions9, and are generally less active during winter and in cold, inclement weather.
 This diversity of environmental responses among taxa provides buffering effects for ecosystem function and delivery of ecosystem services10,11.
 Understanding how these local and regional patterns translate to larger scales can help understand how plant-pollinator interaction networks may be influenced by global environmental change.

 Historically, plant-pollinator network studies have been localised, descriptive and focused on documenting diversity and interactions12; hence broader understanding of geographical trends is limited13.
 In particular, there is currently no consensus on how climate drives plant-pollinator network interactions across large spatial scales14.
 The small number of studies that have identified effects of climate on plant-pollinator networks have been largely speculative, based on simulated data, or from local or regional systems15,16.
 Large-scale analyses investigating global patterns in plant-pollinator networks have focused on broader patterns in network metrics and species richness, with limited discussion of taxonomic identity or community composition17–19.
 Where biogeographical gradients were considered, the focus has traditionally been on testing the effects of latitude on network interactions20,21.
 However, latitude is a poor proxy for the environmental nuances that drive community-level interactions, and historical focus on the latitudinal gradient as a predictor has limited our understanding of global-scale patterns of ecosystem function22.
 To test whether climate zone influences the relative proportion of insect taxa in plant-pollinator networks, we conducted an exhaustive search of peer-reviewed literature and research theses published online and collated 184 community networks linking flowering plants to insect pollinators or flower visitors.
 Hereafter, we refer to these as plant-pollinator networks.